 - A participating FFI (including a reporting Model 2 FFI); - A registered deemed-compliant FFI (including a reporting Model 1 FFI and a nonreporting Model 2 FFI treated as registered deemed-compliant); or - An FFI treated as a deemed-compliant FFI under an applicable Model 1 IGA that is subject to similar due diligence and reporting requirements with respect to U.S. accounts as those applicable to a registered deemed-compliant FFI (a "registered deemed-compliant Model 1 IGA FFI").

-Certain foreign corporations that are NFFEs or foreign central banks of issue may also apply to the IRS to become QIs.
+Certain foreign corporations that are NFFEs acting on behalf of persons other than share-holders or foreign central banks of issue also may apply to the IRS to become QIs.